 CBD can possibly act as an anti-inflammatory by decreasing oxidative stress and systemic inflammation.
 Oxidative stress triggers your immune system, which can actually damage healthy cells.
 Lowering both of these symptoms may possibly reduce the pain from inflammatory diseases like cancer (5).

 Arthritis is a type of inflammation in joints that can worsen with age.
 This often results in stiff and painful movements.

 About 17% of adults in NZ are affected by a form of arthritis in NZ.

-CBD can help lower inflammation in your body, meaning CBD oil can be an excellent way to treat pain caused by arthritis.
+CBD can possibly help lower inflammation in your body, meaning CBD oil can be a possible way to try and help pain caused by arthritis.

 One of these animal studies includes a recent study on rats.
 Researchers found a link between CBD use and reduced inflammatory pain by CBD changing how pain receptors respond to stimuli (6).

-CBD is generally considered a pain-relief treatment that affects the whole body.
-While CBD oil doesn’t specifically target back pain, it can reduce the pain from this area, contributing to full-body relaxation.
+CBD is generally considered a possible pain-relief treatment that affects the whole body.
+While CBD oil doesn’t specifically target back pain, it may possibly help the pain from this area, contributing to full-body relaxation.

 Back pain affects many of us and can range from minor to severe, depending on the cause.
 While minor cases of back pain usually go away by themselves after a few weeks, it can still be inconvenient and painful.

 Recent studies have shown promising results in CBD use for reducing inflammation and neuropathy, two factors that can contribute to neck and back pain (7).

 Because CBD oil has such wide-ranging possible effects on pain, including possibly lowering inflammation levels and reducing pain signals, it may also help with different causes of pain, including multiple sclerosis (MS), osteoarthritis, and general day-to-day aches and pains (8).